 The sports industry is a large and profitable industry for several stakeholders – athletes, major sports leagues, apparel brands, sponsors, as well as major events brands.
 Along with major events, competitive sports are usually divided into leagues or associations that promote and organize these tournaments.
 North America and Europe are home to some of the most valuable sports leagues in the world.
 For instance, the National Basketball Association (NBA), the National Football League (NFL), and Major League Baseball (MLB) are based in North America; the Bundesliga (Germany), Primera Division (Spain), and the Premier League (England) are major soccer leagues in Europe.
-The MLB franchise New York Yankees is the most valuable sport team brand, while Premier League’s Manchester United is the most valuable soccer/football brand worldwide.
+The NFL franchise Dallas Cowboys is the most valuable sport team brand, while Premier League’s Manchester United is the most valuable soccer/football brand worldwide.

 Next to athlete endorsements, sports events are also a major stream of revenue for the industry.
 The Super Bowl is the most valuable sports events worldwide, generating hundreds of millions in revenue each year.
-The revenue of Super Bowl 50 amounted to about 620 million U.S. dollars; the majority of this revenue was generated through broadcast and digital media rights deals.
-In 2015, revenue of the NFL league and team sponsorships amounted to 1.2 billion U.S. dollars, the highest figure to date and the highest revenue amongst sports leagues in the U.S. The Olympic Games – both summer and winter competitions – and the FIFA World Cup are listed amongst the most valuable sports events brands worldwide as well.
+The revenue of Super Bowl 50 for example amounted to about 620 million U.S. dollars; the majority of this revenue was generated through broadcast and digital media rights deals.
+In 2017, revenue of the NFL league and team sponsorships amounted to 1.32 billion U.S. dollars, the highest figure to date and the highest revenue amongst sports leagues in the U.S. The Olympic Games – both summer and winter competitions – and the FIFA World Cup are listed amongst the most valuable sports events brands worldwide as well.
 In 2014, the year that the FIFA World Cup took place in Brazil, television broadcasting rights generated nearly 700 million U.S. dollars in revenue.

 This text provides general information.
 Statista assumes no